rustenburgJ/IASC-2P02/blog.md

 Structures responding to and marginalizing race - feminism, there is no one woman's story, but many stories, the one/the other.
 The other always in relation to the one, but never 'the one.'
+Previous to this was the male as bread winner, vs. the 'person of colour' male bread winner.